 Companies should have regard to the environmental and societal risks and impacts of their operations as these can have a material impact on shareholder returns over a variety of time horizons.
-We believe that it is good management practice to assess and report on material "Extra Financial" risks associated with the governance of environmental and sustainability issues; where we consider that disclosure on these risks is inadequate the Fund will withhold its vote on the annual report or, where available, the sustainability report.
+We believe that it is good management practice to assess and report on material "Extra Financial" risks associated with the governance of environmental and sustainability issues.
+Where we consider that disclosure on these risks is inadequate, the Fund will withhold its vote on the annual report or a suitable alternative resolution, where available, such as the sustainability report.